<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Put you in a position to think strategically about paying it all off, and not just paying creditors one-off.

-There are multiple get out of debt plans available for you to use.
-I’ll highlight them below, as well as the one we personally used (which was a hybrid of two different strategies).
+There are multiple get-out-of-debt plans available for you to use.
+I'll highlight them below, as well as the one we personally used (which was a hybrid of two different strategies).

 Plan #1: Suze Orman's Avalanche Plan (aka, “Interest Payment Minimizer Plan”)